 Sussex composer Clive Whitburn's music has been performed in theatres, venues and festivals throughout the UK.
-Recent performances have been in St Martins in the Field, London, The Underground Theatre, Eastbourne and St Luke's Church and the Friends Meeting House, Brighton.
+Recent performances have been in St Martins in the Field, London, The Underground Theatre, Eastbourne, St Luke's Church and the Friends Meeting House, Brighton.

 Clive writes music in a wide range of styles and genres.
-His music tells unusual stories as in "Messages from the Sea.
-At other times he explores themes which he believes important as in "Music for Rooftops" and "The Furies /Soft Rains" His music is usually, but not exclusively, tonal and melodic.
+His music tells unusual and fascinating stories, as in "Messages from the Sea, or explores themes which he believes important as in "Music for Rooftops" and "The Furies /Soft Rains".
+His music is usually, but not exclusively, tonal and melodic.
 It is rooted in the classical and baroque traditions as well as modern popular styles and what has come to be known as new music.

 He is fascinated by the physical placement of performers and site specific music.
 "Music for Rooftops" is written for a brass quintet placed on the roof of an iconic building, with three additional trumpets on nearby rooftops.
 The sound ricochet's and swirls around the audience below.
 "Between The Aisles" moves flutes around the audience.